OWASP/www-policy/operational/expense-reimbursement.md

   - Printing
   - Domain Names

-There are no pre-set limits for most expense beyond the "fair and reasonable" test; however, it is the responsibility of those incurring an expense to:
+Provided sufficient Chapter or Project balances, there are no pre-set limits for most expense beyond the "fair and reasonable" test; however, it is the responsibility of those incurring an expense to:
 - Obtain pre-approval of any planned expense likely to exceed $2,500
 - When an expense is expected to be more than $5,000, an invoice is required from the vendor for direct remittance.